Trow-Registry/trow/DEVELOPING.md

 Running the tests is a little more complicated as you need to set the domain `trow.test` to point to your local machine and set-up TLS certificates.
-Instead of doing this you might find it easier to use the slower Docker mehod instead, by simply running the `docker/test.sh` script.
+Instead of doing this you might find it easier to use the slower Docker method instead, by simply running the `docker/test.sh` script.

 If you still want to run the tests locally, you will first need to configure routing.
 On my Linux laptop I do this by adding the line `127.0.0.1 trow.test` to `/etc/hosts`.
 I believe this will also